MakiSaine/olympic-visual-analytics-2024/README.md

 ## Explanatory Text

-Tableau was used to import, clean, and merge datasets for analysis.
+Tableau was used to import, clean and merge datasets for analysis.
 Unnecessary columns were removed and renamed for clarity.
 For example:
 - “City” → **Olympic City**
 - “Region” → **Country**

-Date fields were reformatted to *year-to-date*, and numerical data types were applied to *Age*, *Height*, and *Weight*.
+Date fields were reformatted to *year to date*, and numerical data types were applied to *Age*, *Height* and *Weight*.
 Geographic roles were assigned to *Country* and *Olympic City* to enable accurate mapping and visualization.

 Below is a visual overview of the data cleaning and preparation workflow.